Matthew-D-Johnston/RB129-Assessment/classes_and_objects.md

 end
 ```

-Without instantiating any new 'Robot' object, let's see what happens when we call the `p` method again on our `alexa` object.
+Without instantiating any new Robot object, let's see what happens when we call the `p` method again on our `alexa` object.

 ```ruby
 p alexa